ORCID/double-orcid-auth-node/case_03.md

 [< Back to user workflows list](user_flows.md#user-flows)
-# Case 3: DOI Dudes already has permission (with Publisher Pals redirect screen)
+# Case 3: DOI Dudes already has permission (with confirmation screens)

 This demo shows a case where:

 - DOI Dudes already has permission to access the user's ORCID record (ex: granted while submitting a manuscript to another journal)
-- A redirect screen is shown after user grants permission to Publisher Pals that provides info about the relationship between Publisher Pals and DOI Dudes
+- Confirmation screen is shown after user grants permission to Publisher Pals prompting user to grant permission to DOI Dudes
+- Confirmation screen is shown after user grants permission to DOI Dudes

 ###1.
 Connect iD to Publisher Pals
 On the Publisher Pals site, user clicks **Create or Connect your ORCID iD**